Tren Crucero Ecuador, South America

 - Discount off the published prices of any journey;

-Ride across Ecuador´s Andes watching the transition from moorlands through to cloud forests, to tropical coastal landscapes whilst crossing spectacular terrain and traversing mountains.
-Travel the Avenue of Volcanoes of more than 10 volcanoes before descending to sea level.
-Along the route, there are opportunities to meet Andean and coastal indigenous communities, local museums and enjoy authentic experiences.
-Wonder at the spectacular feat of engineering that is the zigzag; hugging the side of the mountain, this track affords one amazing views.
+Ride across Ecuador´s Andes to experience the following: moorlands through to cloud forests, tropical coastal landscapes, crossing spectacular terrain, traversing mountains and then travelling the Avenue of Volcanoes of more than 10 volcanoes before descending to sea level.
+Wonder at the spectacular feat of engineering of the zigzag (Devil's Nose) that hugs the side of the mountain, whilst affording one amazing views.
+Along the route, there are opportunities to meet Andean and coastal indigenous communities whose welcome is memorable.
+Enjoy local museums and authentic experiences.

 Tren Crucero took 1st place in the Lonely Planet’s Train Journeys as well as 4th place among the world’s unforgettable train trips.
-Also, 2016 World Responsible Tourism Awards Winner, being chosen from 13 worldwide finalists.
 Many newspapers and websites recommend this voyage as the best option for exploring Ecuador.

-Here is an illustrated 8-page booklet with details of the restaurants, hotels, attractions and heritage sites visited en route, Guayaquil to Quito.
+Here is an illustrated 8-page booklet about Tren Crucero with details of the restaurants, hotels, attractions and heritage sites visited en route, Guayaquil to Quito.